sudo-su-ayan-ali/websec_writeups/ULTIMATE XSS GUIDE.md

 ## Enumerating for **XSS (Cross-Site Scripting)** on a domain in the context of **bug bounty** requires a systematic approach to discover and exploit input points, bypass filters, and escalate impact.
-Here's a **step-by-step enumeration and testing workflow** tailored for bug bounty hunting:
+Here's a **step-by-step enumeration and testing workflow** tailored for bug bounty hunting
 ---
 ### 🔍 1. **Reconnaissance (Subdomain & Endpoint Discovery)**